MicrosoftDocs/cloud-adoption-framework/docs/secure/infrastructure-security-architecture.md

 # Infrastructure security architecture

-This article describes the ideal end state and key components of infrastructure security.
+This article describes an ideal end state for infrastructure security in your organization.

 ## Build scalable, modular Azure landing zones